Shiyao-611/wesley-shiyao.wang.github.io/_pages/includes/intro.md

 ## 💡 Research Interests

 My research interests lie at the intersection of **behavioral science** and **computational methods**.
-Currently, I focus on the following three areas:
+Currently, I focus on the following three lines:

-### 1. Natural and Societal Shocks to Human Behaviors
+- Natural and Societal Shocks to Human Behaviors
 I study how large-scale **exogenous shocks** (i.e. natural disasters) affect human behavior and decision-making.
-This line of research aims to understand the behavioral responses to unanticipated disruptions in social and environmental contexts.
+This line of research aims to understand the behavioral responses to unanticipated shocks.

-### 2. Computational Methods to Social Cognition
+- Computational Methods to Social Cognition
 I use **computational methods**, particularly **natural language processing (NLP)**, to examine how **social perceptions** and **stereotypes** evolve over time.
-My work investigates what drives these shifts in thought and behavior, contributing to our understanding of belief formation and culture change.
+This line of work investigates what drives these shifts in thought and behavior.

-### 3. Human–AI Interaction
+- Human–AI Interaction
-I explore how emerging **AI technologies** reshape human behavior, cognition, and social norms.
-This is my future research plan.
+I further plan to explore how emerging **AI technologies** reshape human behavior, cognition, and social norms.

 ## 📚 Ongoing Research Papers
 - Early life Diaster Exposure and Long-term Health Risk Effect: A Life-span Empirical Evidence from China *with Xinzhen Zhang et al*, **Under Review**